-It can be seen that the TFPG model of the consumer is mostly similar to that of the publisher.
+It can be seen that the TFPG model of the consumer is only slightly different from that of the publisher.
 This is because the generic operations triggered in sequence during an execution/run of the consumer are similar to that of the publisher.
-The difference is there because the consumer consumes a data-token and updates certain state variables.
-This results in the failure effects propagating out of the consumer port affecting the state variables that the consumer updates (No_Update, Invalid_Update, and Late_Update).
+The difference is present since a consumer consumes a datatoken.
+There is a monitor associated with the validity of the data-token - ValidityFailure.
+Failure propagations are similar to the publisher's TFPG model.
+The difference lies in that the failure effects propagating out of the consumer port affect the state variables that the consumer updates (No_Update, Invalid_Update, and Late_Update).

-Intra-Component Failure Propagation: Since the ACM ports are hosted inside specific components, the failure effects could propagate (in either direction) between the ports (i.e. within the component) and between components.
-With reference to the Fig. 4, it can be seen that the publisher is affected if the component state-variable (used by the publisher) is affected.
-This is represented as a failure-propagation between the Bad_State discrepancy in the component TFPG and the Bad_Data_IN discrepancy in the publisher TFPG.
+Since the ACM ports are hosted inside specific components, the failure effects could propagate (in either direction) between the ports (i.e. within the component) and between components.
+With reference to the Fig. 9, it can be seen that the publisher is affected if the component state-variable (used by the publisher) is affected.
+This is represented as a failurepropagation between the Bad_State discrepancy in the component TFPG and the Bad_Data_IN discrepancy in the publisher TFPG.
 The failure effects of a bad-data input affecting the publisher's pre-condition, or user-code evaluation is captured by the failure propagation links in the publisher TFPG.
-In the case of the consumer-port, the failure effects originate from the consumer and affect the state variables

-(updated by the consumer) in the component.
+In the case of the consumer-port, the failure effects originate from the consumer and affect the state-variables (updated by the consumer) in the component.

-Inter-Component Failure Propagation: Interaction between the publisher and the consumer is captured in the Assembly model.
+Interaction between the publisher and the consumer is captured in the Assembly model.
 This implies that the output discrepancies in the publisher can possibly propagate failure effects to the input discrepancies on the consumer side.
 For example, the failure effects associated with either no data published or data published late could affect the validity of the data consumed in the consumer.
 Alternatively, an invalid data published from the publisher could lead to a pre-condition or user code violation in the consumer.

-As can be seen from the TFPG model described in Fig. 4, a Bad_State introduced in the Publisher component, could cascade through the publisher to the consumer side and the associated states of the consumer component.
+As can be seen from the TFPG model described in Fig. 9, a Bad_State introduced in the Publisher component, could cascade through the publisher to the consumer side and the associated states of the consumer component.

-System TFPG: Fig. 5 captures the component-level TFPG model for the entire ADIRU assembly model.
+Fig. 10 captures the component-level TFPG model for the entire ADIRU assembly model.
 The details of the TFPG model of the publisher/consumer ports and their interaction with their respective components is not shown in this model and is considered to be hidden within the component and ACM port TFPG models.

-This generated TFPG model is used by the reasoner in the Diagnosis Engine component.
-When new data is received from the Alarm Aggregator component, the reasoner generates a set of hypotheses that best describe the cause for the alarms.
+This generated TFPG model is used to initialize the modelbased reasoner in the Diagnosis Engine component.
+When new data is received from the Alarm-Aggregator component, the reasoner processes these alarms to generate a set of hypotheses that best describe the cause for the alarms.
 As new alarms are received it updates the hypotheses.
 The hypotheses with the best metric (Plausibility, Robustness) are regarded as the most plausible explanation.
-Further, if a system-level mitigation strategy is specified, then the component containing the source failure modes is identified and the information is passed on to the component hosting the system-level mitigation strategy: the SystemHMResponse Engine.
+Further, in the case when a system-level mitigation strategy is specified, then the component containing the source failure modes is identified and the information is passed on to the component hosting the systemlevel mitigation strategy: the SystemHMResponseEngine.

-6.5 System Level Mitigation
+E. System Level Mitigation